 If any tenant has any concerns regarding rent they should contact firstname.lastname@example.org.

-Libraries around the county will continue to reopen on a phased basis and all updates concerning re-opening schedules will appear on social media.
+Oldcastle library will re-open in early September.
+All updates concerning re-opening schedules will appear on social media.

-The Motor Tax Counter (in Buvinda House) is closed until Monday, July 6th.
+The Motor Tax Counter (in Buvinda House) is open from 9am to 1pm, Monday to Friday.

-Motor Tax renewals should be done on-line: www.motortax.ie or alternatively you may post your completed application form and supporting documentation, if required, to Meath Motor Tax, Meath County Council, Buvinda House, Dublin Road, Navan, Co.
-Meath, C15 Y291 (please note that it is not advisable to send cash in the post, payment by debit / credit card, cheque, postal order or bank draft is preferable).
+Alternatively, you may post your completed application form and supporting documentation, if required, to Meath Motor Tax, Meath County Council, Buvinda House, Dublin Road, Navan, Co.
+Meath, C15 Y291 (please note that it is not advisable to send cash in the post: payment by debit / credit card, cheque, postal order or bank draft is preferable).

 Parks and Playgrounds

 All playgrounds reopened on Monday 15th June.
 Children must be supervised by a parent or guardian, who are required:

 - To bring their own hand sanitiser for the cleaning of their children’s hands before, at regular intervals during, and after use of the playground equipment.
 In the absence of such sanitation parents or guardians are requested to refrain from allowing their children use of the equipment.

 - To advise children to avoid touching their face, eyes, nose and mouth.